Get an AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 Queue length

 If wait times are excessive, your customers aren’t going to be happy — even if the rest of the call goes well.
-Choose to display the number of callers waiting, maximum wait time for the day, and current queue statuses.
+Choose to display the number of callers waiting, the maximum wait time for the day, and the current queue statuses.

 • Impact of display: Staff know whether they’re maintaining a good call answering cadence or whether changes need to be made to rotas, training, etc.